If you're looking for an easy guide to install Node.js and npm on OS X and macOS — this is it.

-But, if you're a Homebrew fan like me and prefer to install all of your packages with it -- ensuring your packages are installed using the same commands and directories and allowing Homebrew to manage updates - this guide will help you get started.
+However — if you're a Homebrew fan like me and prefer to install all of your packages with it — ensuring your packages are installed using the same commands and directories and allowing Homebrew to easily manage upgrades and updates, then this guide will help you get started.

 Install Node.js and npm with Homebrew

 brew update to make sure Homebrew is up to date.

 brew doctor to make sure your system is ready to brew.
 Run the command below and follow any recommendations from brew doctor.

 $PATH in your